rapidsai/deployment/source/platforms/kubernetes.md

 ## Dask Operator

 [Dask has an operator](https://kubernetes.dask.org/en/latest/operator.html) that empowers users to create Dask clusters as native Kubernetes resources.
 This is useful for creating, scaling and removing Dask clusters dynamically and in a flexible way.
 Usually this is used in conjunction with an interactive session such as the [interactive notebook](interactive-notebook) example above or from another service like [KubeFlow Notebooks](/platforms/kubeflow).
-By dynamically launching Dask clusters configured to use RAPIDS on Kubernetes user's can burst beyond their notebook session to many GPUs spreak across many nodes.
+By dynamically launching Dask clusters configured to use NVIDIA CUDA-X libraries for data science on Kubernetes, users can burst beyond their notebook session to many GPUs spread across many nodes.

 Find out more on the [Dask Operator page](/tools/kubernetes/dask-operator).